The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 Hats are so necessary for sun protection, don’t forget it!
 You most definitely should have one if you’re going to be spending any prolonged time outdoors.

-If you forget to bring a hat, then you should buy one at the park (you’ll have lots of cute choices).
+If you forget to bring a hat, no problem.
+One of the benefits of visiting Disneyland is that they have tons of merch.
+You can just buy one at the park (you’ll have lots of cute choices).

 Autograph Book - Best Souvenirs From Disneyland